Reading and Leeds Festivals: 2020s

-On 12 May 2020 it was announced that the year's festivals were cancelled due to the ongoing COVID-19 pandemic.
+On 12 May 2020, it was announced that the year's festivals were cancelled due to the ongoing COVID-19 pandemic.
 The festivals were due to host Rage Against the Machine's first UK show in 10 years, along with Stormzy and Liam Gallagher's first appearances as headliners.
 The 2021 festival included two main stages with six headliners, among them Stormzy and Liam Gallagher from the previous year's line up.

-In 2022, Festival Republic came under fire following multiple incidents at both festival sites.
-At Reading, multiple fires were reported as well as mugs, chairs, cups and other objects being thrown.
+In 2022, Festival Republic came under fire following a number of incidents at both festival sites.
+At Reading, multiple fires were reported, as well as mugs, chairs, cups and other objects being thrown.
 Stabbings were also reported.
 At Leeds, 16-year-old David Celino died after it was suspected he had taken ecstasy.

+The 2025 festival was the last performance of Sam Rivers, bassist of Limp Bizkit, before his death in October 2025.